Client Alerts & Insights

 Companies should consult knowledgeable counsel to ensure compliance with this amendment.
 The Benesch team has extensive experience in this area and is here to help.

-For more information, please contact a member of Benesch’s Litigation Practice Group, along with our Retail & E-Commerce industry team, please contact:
+For more information, please contact a member of Benesch’s Litigation Practice Group or Retail & E-Commerce industry team.